sheyls/Data-Process-Covid19/Project Plan - Predicting Severe COVID-19 Cases.md

     - **Cardiovascular Disease and Obesity:** These conditions, often present in diabetic patients, further increase the likelihood of severe illness.
 4. **Challenges in Blood Sugar Management:**

-    - **Metabolic Instability:** COVID-19 often disrupts glycemic control, complicating treatment for both diabetes and the viral infection.
+    - **Metabolic Instability:** COVID-19 often disrupts glycemic control, complicating treatment for diabetes and viral infection.
     - **Drug Interactions:** Antidiabetic medications may interact with COVID-19 treatments, necessitating more complex care.
 5. **Increased Demand for Healthcare Resources:**